ospalh/anki-addons/pages/Quick note and deck buttons.md

 ## Setup

 After downloading, you have to modify the `Quick note and deck buttons.py` file.
-Trigger the “Tools/Add-ons/Open Add-ons Folder...” menu item, pick out that file and open it with your favorite source editor or trigger “Tools/Add-ons/Quick note and deck buttons/Edit...” to use Anki’s built-in editor.
+Trigger the <q>Tools/Add-ons/Open Add-ons Folder...</q> menu item, pick out that file and open it with your favorite source editor or trigger <q>Tools/Add-ons/Quick note and deck buttons/Edit...</q> to use Anki’s built-in editor.

 There are two bits of code that should be changed, marked with the comments `# Set up here...` and `# ... and here.` A knowledge of